wesleythegreat/arch-installation-guide/README.md

 - 3
     - 3rd
         - first default
-        - last - all the
+        - last - all the space "you can just hit enter"
 - t
     - first partition must be efi file system
         - 1 is for efi file system